Triangular Distribution Generator & Visualizer

 Different defaults, units, sample sizes, or rounding rules can change the displayed mean, variance, or sampled histogram.

-Start with a simple baseline, then change only the mode or one bound so the reason for each shift stays clear.
+Start with a simple minimum, mode, and maximum, then change only the mode or one bound so the reason for each shape shift stays clear.